-World Forum of Fisher Peoples WFFP
+World Forum of Fisher Peoples WFFP1

-Ocean, water, and fisher peoples encompass diverse ways of being, knowing, and living in watery spaces, which include the oceans, coasts, rivers, lakes, lagoons, mangrove forests and other aquatic environments.
-Among these groups are small-scale and artisanal fishers and fish workers, categories that have different meanings among and within countries.
+Ocean, water, and fisher peoples encompass diverse ways of being, knowing, and living in watery spaces, which include the oceans, coasts, rivers, lakes, lagoons, mangrove forests and other aquatic environments.2 Among these groups are small-scale and artisanal fishers and fish workers, categories that have different meanings among and within countries.
 These terms are also connected to particular rights and policies, and to dynamic and plural identities.3 Moreover, they are intersected by gender, race and class/caste relations, which shape divisions of labour and involvement in specific activities, including the fishing, processing, cleaning and trading of fish.4

 Small-scale and artisanal fisheries are linked to communitarian ways of living, which are central to coastal household dynamics and other social relations.
-Fisher peoples foster deep connections with the complex seasonal movement of fish, water, and people along the coast.
-Indeed, the diversity of fishing gears, vessels and practices emerge in relation to the heterogeneity of watery spaces and fishing territories.
+Fisher peoples foster deep connections with the complex seasonal movement of fish, water, and people along the coast.5 Indeed, the diversity of fishing gears, vessels and practices emerge in relation to the heterogeneity of watery spaces and fishing territories.
 Fishing is not just a job; it contributes to the livelihoods and food sovereignty of coastal communities.
 Moreover, it is central to the production of meanings and values, and to the reproduction of cultural, social and political relations across generations.6

 This report uses ocean, water and fisher peoples and acknowledges the diversity of terms used around the globe to refer to situated fishing identities, including those of small-scale, artisanal, traditional fishers, and fish workers, among others.
 The report does not attempt to offer a single definition or description that fits the diversity of fishing cultures and identities.
-Others have tried to do so, but there is no global consensus on definition, which highlights the place-based complexity of fishing ways of living around the globe (as a point of reference see the FAO International Guidelines for securing Sustainable Small-scale Fisheries - SSF Guidelines).7 world where the livelihoods and ways of living of fishing communities are guaranteed.
+Others have tried to do so, but there is no global consensus on definition, which highlights the place-based complexity of fishing ways of living around the globe (as a point of reference see the FAO International Guidelines for securing Sustainable Small-scale Fisheries - SSF Guidelines).7

+In 2018, fisher organisations across the Indian Ocean decided to walk a new path in search for justice and protect their human rights.
+They did so because other paths were not bringing them to their intended destination: a world where the livelihoods and ways of living of fishing communities are guaranteed.
 It is near impossible to count the meetings where fishers have met with government officials over the past many years, but the numbers are staggering.
 The same goes with political statements issued by fisher organisations, political advocacy campaigns, letters to government and other forms of protest.
 Recognising that these actions have not resulted in governments listening and working with fisher organisations to safeguard human rights and prevent environmental harms, fisher organisations planned and rolled out a series of Ocean, Water, and Fisher Peoples' Tribunals to demand justice and international solidarity.